arondirnfeld/kosher_video_web_version_4/README.md

 - **Memory Efficient**: Handles large files (500MB+) gracefully
 - **Cross-Platform**: Works on desktop, tablet, and mobile

+## 🚀 Running the Application Locally

+### 🔧 Using the Built-in Server (Recommended)

+For security reasons, modern browsers require special headers to enable SharedArrayBuffer, which is required by FFmpeg.wasm:

+1. **Run the included server script**:
+   - On Windows: Double-click `run-with-headers.bat`
+   - On Linux/Mac: Run `bash serve.sh`
+2. **Open** [http://localhost:8080](http://localhost:8080) in your browser
+3. The application will run with all required security headers

+### 🔧 Browser-Specific Settings (Alternative)

+#### Microsoft Edge
+1. Type `edge://flags` in your address bar
+2. Search for "SharedArrayBuffer"
+3. Enable "SharedArrayBuffer support without header requirement"
+4. Restart Edge

+#### Chrome
+1. Type `chrome://flags` in your address bar
+2. Search for "SharedArrayBuffer"
+3. Enable "SharedArrayBuffer without header requirement"
+4. Restart Chrome

 ## 🚀 GitHub Pages Deployment

 This app is specifically designed for GitHub Pages hosting.
 To deploy: